dogmatiq/docserve/README.md

 </div>

-The browser performs static analysis on a set of repositories and produces web-based documentation describing the applications, messages handlers and their relationships.
+The browser performs static analysis of Go modules to produce web-based documentation describing the Dogma applications, messages, handlers and their relationships.